kieranacquia/uxteamdemo/README.md

 * [Watch video](https://drive.google.com/a/acquia.com/file/d/0BwBnqz3kkaPuWU5GNlhOLTc1YUk/view?usp=sharing)

 This tutorial demonstrates the ability to build a Drupal site with Composer, with only the essential local files (e.g.: not the vendor directory) committed to the source branch.
 It builds Acquia Lightning, based on the [Lightning Project](https://github.com/acquia/lightning-project).
-To use it, copy the files from this branch into your Acquia Cloud repository, then run ```pipelines start```.
+To use it clear out a branch in your Acquia Cloud repo so that only the tutorial files are included.
+Then commit all the files from this branch into your Acquia Cloud repository, push them to Cloud, then run ```pipelines start```.

+ Then commit all the files from this branch into your Acquia Cloud repository, push them to Cloud, then run pipelines start.

 To get the files, clone this repository and checkout the pipelines201 branch, or you can [download the ZIP file here](http://tutorials.pipeline-dev.services.acquia.io/pipelinestutorial201.zip).